arvindvenkatadri/arvindvenkatadri/README.md

 - 👋 Hi, I’m @arvindvenkatadri
 - 👀 I’m interested in learning and teaching R; in using TRIZ to solve problems
-- 🌱 I’m currently learning mlr3 and tidymodels packages so that I can teach the basics of ML to Art/Design students
+- 🌱 I’m currently learning tidygraph/ggraph;  mlr3 ; and tidymodels packages so that I can teach the basics of to Art/Design students
 - 💞️ I’m looking to collaborate on Teaching methods for R and ML, using intuition and especially visual metaphors !!
 Any help will be deeply appreciated!
 - 📫 How to reach me ...email is best!!